aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Greps the created MINC files and returns a sorted list of those MINC files.

+INPUTS:
-INPUTS: empty array to store the list of MINC files, upload ID of the study
+  - $minc\_files: empty array to store the list of MINC files
+  - $upload\_id : upload ID of the study

 ### concat\_mri($minc\_files)